 Australia Humanitarian Partnership, Up to $50 million 2017-2022

 The Australian Humanitarian Partnership (AHP) is a new strategic five-year (2017-2022) partnership between the Department of Foreign Affairs and Trade (DFAT) and Australian NGOs.
-The AHP will deliver more effective, innovative and collaborative humanitarian assistance by allowing Australia to utilise the networks and access of Australian NGOs to respond to natural disasters and protracted crises in our region and beyond.
+The AHP will deliver more effective, innovative and collaborative humanitarian assistance by allowing Australia to utilise the networks of Australian NGOs to respond to natural disasters and protracted crises in our region and beyond.

 The program will help to save lives, alleviate suffering and enhance human dignity during and in the aftermath of conflict, disasters and other humanitarian crises.